eslint/css/docs/rules/no-important.md

 You may disable this rule if you are using `!important` in these specific cases:

-- Overriding third-party styles where you lack control over the source CSS.
+- Overriding third-party styles where you lack control over the source CSS
-- Fixing accessibility issues (e.g., enforcing focus states or color contrast).
+- Fixing accessibility issues (e.g., enforcing focus states or color contrast)
-- Working with legacy code where refactoring isn’t feasible.
+- Working with legacy code where refactoring isn’t feasible

 ## Prior Art